syncthing/syncthing/README.md

 ```

 Take note of the "My ID: ..." line.
 Perform the same operation on
-another computer (or the same computer but with a different `--home` for
-testing) to create another node.
-Take note of that ID as well, and
+another computer to create another node.
+Take note of that ID as well,
-create a config file `~/.syncthing/syncthing.ini` looking something like
+and create a config file `~/.syncthing/syncthing.ini` looking something
-this:
+like this:

 ```
 [repository]